Join In

 What Is the Origin of the Saying "Square Meal"?

 The term square meal is a nautical term from the days of old sailing ships.
 Any significant meals (usually the last one of the day) would be eaten off a square-shaped wooden plate, which also served as the tray.
 A decent meal on board became known as a square meal.
-The term is used widely today in sayings such as three square meals a day or three squares.Table of Contents
+The term is used widely today in sayings such as three square meals a day or three squares.Examples of Use:

 - I haven't had a square meal this entire camping trip.